2018 has seen some major developments when it comes to nuclear weapons. It's time to say 'never again', Natalie Bennett writes.

 It is time that we also end the global era of fear and insecurity that has been the Nuclear Age.
 The Post-Nuclear Age will be one in which we face many challenges, but ending the danger of nuclear destruction will equip us far better for those.

 Natalie Bennett is the former leader of the Green Party, and writes regularly for Left Foot Forward.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.